harmonyk123/movie-finder-using-API/README.md

 # Random Movie Picker

 A small app to help find something to watch based on a keyword.

-This was created as a group project
+This was the first group project I work on at purple beard on a small team of three.

 ## [Github pages](https://harmonyk123.github.io/movie-finder-using-API/)